 For print publication, Aaron can supply most works as Word files on request.
 However, all works on this site are already formatted with printer typography—“curly” quotes, real dashes, and such—so they can instead simply be saved to your computer and imported directly into your production software without further typographic conversion.

-Here are acquirers of material through this site.
+Here are acquirers of material featured on this site or in Aaron’s own publications.
 All are U.S. unless noted.